TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 1. Begin by creating a file in the `page objects` folder called `checkboxes.page.js`

 2. Create the `class`, `selectors`, and anything required to select elements on the 'add/ remove page'. *Use the `login.page` as an example*.
 You may need to refer to the WebDriverIO docs on creating how to creating selectors [Selectors](https://webdriver.io/docs/selectors/) It may be necessary to use multiple different types of selectors to complete this assignment.

 3. Create your test called `checkboxes.spec.js`.
 Use the `example.e2e` file as an example.

 ---

 Exit Criteria.

 1. Create an `if` statement.

-2. The condition: is checkbox1 unchecked .
+2. The condition: is checkbox1 unchecked.

 3. The action: click checkbox1 if the condition is true.

 ## Bonus

 Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.